pnkraemer/probdiffeq/docs/index.md

 make run-benchmarks
 ```
 Be patient, it might take a while.
-Afterwards, open the jupyter notebook to see the result or build the documentation via
+Afterwards, open Jupyter to look at the result or build the documentation via
 ```
 mkdocs serve
 ```